Western Bulldogs: In popular culture

 William Ellis Green ("WEG"), cartoonist for The Herald, began a VFL/AFL Grand Final tradition in 1954 after drawing a full-page caricature of the Western Bulldogs mascot.
 It is the most valuable and sought-after of WEG's Grand Final posters.

 Martin Flanagan's 1994 book Southern Sky, Western Oval reflects on the Western Bulldogs' fight for survival when it faced a merger with Fitzroy in the late 1980s.
 The award-winning documentary Year of the Dogs gives an inside look at the Western Bulldogs over the course of the 1996 AFL season.

-Footscray Bulldogs merchandise is seen to be worn in 1992 film Romper Stomper by the main character 'Hando'.
-The film revolves around the exploits and downfall of a violent skinhead gang based in Footscray.
+Author and Bulldogs fan Helen Garner chronicles the fortunes of the club in her 2024 book The Season.

-In season 1 Degrassi Junior High episode 'It's Late!' character 'Wheels' is seen wearing a 1980s Footscray Bulldogs VFL long-sleeve jumper.
+Footscray Bulldogs merchandise has appeared in screen works, including the 1992 film Romper Stomper, which revolves around the exploits and downfall of a violent skinhead gang based in Footscray; and in episodes of Degrassi Junior High.